Houdini 20.5 Character KineFX

 Tags

 Tags are stored in the tags string array attribute on the guide joints, and are created using the Attribute Adjust Array SOP.
+In the network editor, “Attribute Adjust Tags” is an alias to the Attribute Adjust Array SOP.

 Note

-When you specify tags on joints, the rig components don’t automatically pick them up.
-You need to update the rig components to fetch the tags.
+When you specify tags on joints, the rig components don’t automatically pick them up - you need to update the rig components to fetch the tags.
 Specify the tags to fetch in the segments parameter in the rig components.

 Properties

 Properties are information stored on guide joints that are picked up later by rig components to configure the controls they create.
 For example, if you want a character’s finger controls to have a box shape, you could set the control shape property for the finger joints in the guide skeleton.
-When the fktransform component downstream creates controls for the rig, it will pick up this property on the finger guide joints and create box shape controls.
+When the FK rig component downstream creates controls for the rig, it will pick up this property on the finger guide joints and create box shape controls.

 Properties are stored in the properties dictionary attribute on the guide joints, and are created using the Attribute Adjust Dictionary SOP.
 The following properties can be set: